mancusolab/perturbvi/docs/index.md

 ## Support

-Please report any bugs or feature requests in the [Issue Tracker](https://github.com/mancusolab/giddyup/issues).
-If users have any questions or comments, please contact Eric Zhao (<yzhao532@usc.edu>) and Nicholas Mancuso (<nmancuso@usc.edu>).
+Please report any bugs or feature requests in the [Issue Tracker](https://github.com/mancusolab/perturbvi/issues).
+If users have any questions or comments, please contact Dong Yuan (<dongyuan@usc.edu>) and Nicholas Mancuso (<nmancuso@usc.edu>).

 ## Other Software